stokito/fortress-lang/README.txt

 A command of the form "fortress compile somefile.fss" or "fortress compile somefile.fsi" calls the static checker on the given file and stores the result in a hidden "cache" directory.
-No visible object file is generated.
+No user-visible object file is generated.
 (At present, the static checker has limited functionality.
-Static type errors, for example, are not signaled.)
+Most significantly, static type errors are not yet signaled.)
+A file with suffix .fsi should contain a single API definition.
-A File with suffix .fsi should contain a single API definition.
 The name of the API should match the name of the file.
 Similarly, a file with the suffix .fss should contain a single component definition.
 The name of the component should match the name of the file.

 A command of the form "fortress run somefile.fss" checks whether a cached and up to date result of compiling the given file exists.
 If so, it runs the cached file.
 Otherwise, it compiles the given file and runs the result.
 This command can be abbreviated as "fortress somefile.fss".
-If the optional flag -test is given, the "run" function is not executed; instead, all tests defined the given file are run.
+If the optional flag -test is given, the "run" function is not executed; instead, all tests defined in the given file are run.
 If the optional flag -debug is given, stack traces from the underlying interpreter are displayed when errors are signaled.